-Filament BioSolutions Inc. is a medical foods and functional foods company dedicated to improving the health of patients with diseases that cause nutritional deficiencies.
-We apply the principles of scientific rigor and evidence-based nutrition to establish clinical efficacy for our products.
+Filament BioSolutions Inc. is developing and commercializing a portfolio of clinical nutrition products.
+We apply the principles of scientific rigor and evidence-based clinical development to establish efficacy and confirm safety of our products.

 Thomas Cirrito Ph.D. is also a co-founder of Immunovent, a development stage biotechnology company developing a next-generation, non-invasive allergy diagnostic, and Biotagenics, a platform company that is developing therapeutics and diagnostics based on a proprietary database of clinical samples from patients with inflammatory bowel disease.
 Dr. Cirrito previously served as Vice President of Research and Development and Director of Business Development at Stemline Therapeutics (NASDAQ: STML) since March 2012.
 Dr. Cirrito joined Stemline in 2005 as the second full-time employee, and was responsible for business development, preclinical, intellectual property, manufacturing, analytical, and operations.
 Prior to joining Stemline, Dr. Cirrito was a biopharmaceuticals equities analyst at Piper Jaffray, where he covered large and small cap biotechnology companies.
 Previously, he was a life sciences consultant for A.G.
 Edwards Capital Partners, a venture capital group.
 Dr. Cirrito received a B.A. in Biological Sciences and a Ph.D. in Immunology from Washington University (St. Louis, Missouri).
 He currently serves on the Scientific and Business Advisory Board of the Alzheimer's Drug Discovery Foundation.
 He serves as an investor and mentor to early stage biotechnology and health care companies.